olga-demidko/documentation/docs/guide/np-web-ui/scanning/advanced-mode.md

     ![application-settings](media/application-settings.png ':size=45%')

 * **None** - Select if the scan target does not include any authenticated resources.
-* **Header authentication** - Specify additional headers that should be appended to each request to access the authenticated resources within the scan target.
-For example, authentication cookies.
 * **Authentication object** - you can find a full description about how to use an authentication object in the [Managing Your Authentications section](guide/np-web-ui/scanning/managing-authentications/managing-your-authentications.md).

 6. In the <u>**Scan Tests** tab</u>, do the following: